akervinen/www2014-mato/README.md

 # Mato
-A variation of the classic Snake game.
+A JavaScript version of the classic Snake game.

 The name comes from the Finnish word for worm, 'mato'.